Why I Grow My Own Luffa Sponges (and why you should too!)

 • Luffa Soap Saver

-We like to use bar soap because there’s no plastic container to dispose of like when you use liquid soap.
+We use bar soap to eliminate the plastic container liquid soap is sold in.
 (Why yes I hate plastic, why do you ask?
 LOL)

 RancherMan & I have made our own homemade bar soaps for over a decade now.